+B(1).
 The following roadway and intersection improvements shall be required as part of Phases I and 2.
 The Developer shall, at the time of each application for Preliminary Site Plan approval, furnish to the County an accurate, up to date report of the amount of development, defined in terms of net new external p.m. peak hour trips, identified in the DRI documentation, which has previously been permitted in the Project.
 New external p.m. peak hour project trips shall be based on the trip rates adjusted for pass-by and internal capture as established by the following "P.M.
 Peak Hour Project Trip Generation Comparison".

 Parcels 19 and 20 P.M.
-Peak-Hour Project Trip Generation Comparison (3) Scenario Gross Trips Internal Pass- Net, New Trips Enter Exit Total Capture Ву Enter Exit Total Existing (1) 3,889 3,252 7,141 1,428 644 2,853 2,216 5,069 Proposed (2) 3,932 3,335 7,267 1,456 666 2,871 2,274 5,145 Difference 43 83 126 28 22 18 58 76
+Peak-Hour Project Trip Generation Comparison (3) Gross Trips Gross Trips Net, New Trips s Scenario Enter Exit Total Internal Capture Pass-By Enter Exit Total Existing (1) 3,889 3,252 7,141 1,428 644 2,853 2,216 5,069 Proposed (2) 3,932 3,335 7,267 1,456 666 2,871 2,274 5,145 Difference 43 83 126 28 22 18 58 76

-- Source: (1) ITE's, Trip Generation (6th Edition) - (2) ITE's, Trip Generation (8th Edition) - (3) Traffic Impact Statement dated 12/17/09 by Kimley-Horn, Table 1 on page 3
+- Source: (1) ITE's, Trip Generation (6th Edition) - (2) ITE's, Trip Generation (8th Edition) - (3) Traffic Impact Statement dated 12/17/09 by Kimley-Horn, Table 1 on page 2

 The Developer shall not be entitled to a Preliminary Site Plan approval which would result in the cumulative number of net new external p.m. peak hour trips for the Project to exceed the applicable net external p.m. peak hour project trip thresholds set forth in Table 2 unless Funding Commitments from Responsible Entities have been obtained to ensure that the improvements required are in place Concurrent with such Preliminary Site Plan.
+[Required Improvements have been mitigated through the approval of LDA-08-08 as amended and restated by LDA-08-08(R), hereinafter referred to as the "LDA".]